dreadedhairlock/cvrpex/README.md

 "# cvrp"

-Please kindly visit [here](cvrp-bandung.herokuapp.com) to see the result
+Please kindly visit [here](http://cvrp1.herokuapp.com) or copy this link http://cvrp1.herokuapp.com  to see the result